 Homeowners in the United States spend millions of dollars annually to fix HVAC repair issues.
 Identifying the cause of your HVAC repair problems will be much easier if you educate yourself about the different components this system has.
 The fan housed in your HVAC unit is designed to blow air over your evaporator coil.
 If the evaporator coil is working properly, it will cool this air.

 If the fan attached to your HVAC unit stops working, you will experience issues involving poor airflow and a lack of cool air.
 Ignoring fan problems can lead to compressor failure.
-This is why you need to take action as soon as you notice fan problems.
+This is why you need to take action as soon as you notice your AC fan not working.
 With the assistance of an experienced HVAC technician, you can get your damaged fan replaced in no time.

 Low Refrigerant Levels